haseungyeon3/STAT624_F26_tool/README.md

 Check conditions:

-5. Python:  In a different web browser tab, copy and paste the custom URL provided in the terminal window to access the Jupyter notebook environment to interact with the database.
+5. Python:  Open a web browser window, copy and paste the custom URL provided in the terminal window to access the Jupyter notebook environment to interact with the database.
 6. PostgreSql:  Open a web browser window and type `localhost:5050` to open pgAdmin4 GUI to interact with the database.
 7. Mongodb:  Open a web browser window and type `localhost:8081` to open Mongo-express GUI to interact with the database.